predict-idlab/MINDWALC/README.md

 ## Reproducing results

 In order to reproduce the results, we provide a `kgptree/experiments/benchmark.py`.
-This will compare our algorithm to [RDF2Vec](http://semantic-web-journal.net/content/rdf2vec-rdf-graph-embeddings-and-their-applications-0) and [Relational Graph Convolutional Networks](https://arxiv.org/pdf/1703.06103.pdf).
 It will perform multiple runs on four datasets (AIFB, BGS, MUTAG and AM) and will write away the results of each run to `kgptree/experiments/output` for further processing.